Herwig Schopper: Life and career

+At CERN

 At CERN, he was a research associate in 1966–67, became division leader of the Nuclear Physics Division in 1970, member of the directorate responsible for the co-ordination of the experimental programme until 1973 and chairman of the ISR Committee from 1973 to 1976.

 In 1973 Schopper became professor at the University of Hamburg and the chairman of the directorate of DESY, serving until end of 1980.
 He was responsible for the installation of the ARGUS detector at DORIS which later resulted in the first evidence of B – B bar mixing.
 Also, by establishing HASYLAB at DORIS synchrotron light science became an important branch of research at DESY.
 He proposed and completed the construction of the electron-positron collider PETRA which led to the discovery and study of the gluon.
 During his mandate, DESY, a national laboratory became as far as science was concerned an international particle physics laboratory.
 This included the start of the first collaboration with China.

 From 1977 to 1979, Schopper was chairman of the Association of the German Large Research Centres (now Helmholtz Association) and member of various advisory bodies of the Federal Ministry of Research, the Deutsche Forschungs Gemeinschaft and the Max Planck Society.